Most Profitable Casino Games

 Play It AtVideoslots

-NetEnt online slots have always been in high demand as they capture players with their rich set of features, expertly crafted graphics, and immersive sounds.
-Mega Joker offers none of these things but remains one of the most popular titles in the Swedish studio’s catalogue, nonetheless.
-This game’s undying popularity stems from its exceptionally high theoretical return that reaches 99.00%.
-The progressive jackpot further contributes to the appeal of this classic fruit-themed release from 2011.
+NetEnt slots have always been in high demand thanks to their rich features, expertly crafted graphics and immersive sounds.
+Mega Joker offers none of these things, yet it remains one of the most popular titles in the Swedish studio’s catalogue.
+This game’s enduring popularity stems from its exceptionally high theoretical return of up to 99.00%.
+The progressive jackpot further enhances its appeal.

-In Mega Joker, you play across three reels with three rows and five fixed paylines.
-When you load the game, you will immediately notice there is an additional three-reel grid sitting on top of the main reels.
-Each time you land a win of less than 2,000 coins, you can either settle for your current prize or enter the Supermetre Mode and spin the upper set of reels to try and improve your payout.
+Mega Joker is played on three reels with three rows and five fixed paylines.
+When you load the game, you will notice an additional three-reel grid above the main reels.
+Each time you land a win of fewer than 2,000 coins, you can settle for your current prize or enter Supermetre Mode and spin the upper reels to try to improve your payout.

-During this special mode, players can place higher bets of 20, 40, 100, or 200 coins and all winnings are paid according to the highlighted paytable displayed to the left and right of the second set of reels.
-Landing one or more jokers in Supermetre Mode awards mystery payouts ranging from 100 and 2,000 coins.
-On the downside, winning the progressive jackpot is impossible in Supermetre Mode because only bets made in the main game contribute to the pool.
+During this special mode, players can place higher bets of 20, 40, 100 or 200 coins, and all winnings are paid according to the highlighted paytable displayed beside the reels.
+Landing one or more jokers in Supermetre Mode awards mystery payouts ranging from 100 to 2,000 coins.
+On the downside, winning the progressive jackpot is impossible in Supermetre Mode because only main-game bets contribute to the pool.

 Optimal Betting Strategy in Supermetre Mode